anthonybchung/rails_toolbox/README.md

 # Trip: Learner driver's log book

-A learner driver needs to log their driving time, car's odometer before and after a drive, and the suburbs they travel through.
+A learner driver needs to log the following into their log book:

+- driving time
+- odometre before a drive
+- odometre after a drive
+- suburbs traveled through.

 This ***Trip*** feature will assist me in logging all the required data.

 ## Process.

+### Minimum Viable Product

 - Every 2 mins stimulus will ask the geolocation API for geolocation and send it to the controller.
 - The controller will use the geolocation to find the suburb.